Six months on, Mosul is still digging out its dead

 "It's a girl," one of the recovery workers says, "and she has a stuffed animal with her."

-Their painstaking work gives way to the mummified body of a small child, about ten years old, curled up in the fetal position.
+Their painstaking work gives way to the mummified body of a small child, about 10 years old, curled up in the fetal position.

 Her corpse is little more than leathered skin and mangled bones.
 Her face is frozen in fear -- eyes bulging, mouth wide open.